ZeckeyBay/hello-react/README.md

-This repo includes projects that are part of Turcell's React 101 course
+This repo is about Turcell's React 101 course.

 # Getting Started with Create React App